Relational De-Creation

 Revelation 14:9–11

-“Another angel, a third, followed them, saying with a great voice, ‘If anyone worships the beast and his image, and receives a mark on his forehead, or on his hand, he also will drink of the wine of the wrath of God, which is prepared unmixed in the cup of his anger.
-He will be tormented with fire and sulfur in the presence of the holy angels, and in the presence of the Lamb.
-The smoke of their torment goes up forever and ever.
-They have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name.’”
+“And another angel, a third, followed them, saying with a loud voice, ‘If anyone worships the beast and its image and receives a mark on his forehead or on his hand, he also will drink the wine of God’s wrath, poured full strength into the cup of his anger, and he will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
+And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name.’”

 This text is severe and should not be explained away.